Skip to main content

 The CLI will parse the report file, create an automation run in Testiny and add all results, errors and attachments to the run.
 The run is added to the specified project.
 The source name is used to group your test runs together (so choose a name that fits your test suite, e.g. frontend-tests, backend-tests, e2e-tests, api-tests, ...).
 In the console output, you can see how many test files have been processed and how many results and attachments have been uploaded.

 If the CLI is executed in a CI environment, it auto-detects various environment variables like commit hashes and tags, pipeline and job IDs, and adds these fields to your automation run.
-Also see our examples for CI/CD integration.
+See our examples for CI/CD integration or learn how import results from parallel/shared tests.

 Learn more about automation concepts, adding fields to your run and parallel testing in our detailed Automation Guide.